legumeinfo/datastore-specifications/Genus/species/about_this_collection/README.md

   - identifier: <genotype ID used in the collection.
 Example Wm82>
     accession: <ID used in germplasm repository (PI number) or GenBank accession ID.
 If neither are present, refer to the source publication for accession ID.>
     name: <Full name of the genotype/strain/cultivar.
 Example Williams 82>
-    accession_group: <Listed a reference genome or from a large study.
-This text is used in the resources and collections pages.>
+    accession_group: <OPTIONAL FIELD.
+Name of reference genome or citation from a large study, e.g. "Williams 82" or "Liu, Du et al., 2020".
+                      This text is used as a title under which genomes may be grouped in the resources and collections pages.>
     origin: <Country or location of origin>
-    description: <"A breif sentence informative to users.
-This text is used at the resources and collections pages.
-Example: versions or identifiers.">
+    description: <"A one-line description of the genome or resource, informative to users.
+This text is used at the resources and collections pages.">
 ```
-##### Please review the [example](description_Genus_species.yml) file
+##### Please see the [example](description_Genus_species.yml) file